Tips for National Novel Writing Month

 Pour your passion into your first draft, but when redrafting remember: writing is a skill, a craft that needs honing.

 Embrace invisible speech tags, e.g. he said/she said, to aid flow.
-Occasional variation is fine, but avoid thesaurus-swallowing.
+Don’t feel you need more than occasional variation.

-Don’t have too much ‘throat clearing’ in dialogue: erm, er, ahem, you know, like… It might be true to life but it will distract your reader.
+Don’t use too much ‘throat clearing’ in dialogue: erm, er, ahem, you know, like… It might be true to life but it will distract your reader.

 Avoid action tags for speech: ‘Really?’ he shrugged.
 ‘Yes,’ she smiled.
 Keep action for, well, action.